CHERIoT-Platform/cheriot-rtos/docs/Interrupts.md

 The scheduler will not acknowledge external interrupts until explicitly told to do so.
 The `interrupt_complete` function marks the interrupt as having been handled.
 An interrupt will not be delivered again until it has been acknowledged.
+Multiple threads can wait on a single interrupt source but it **must** be acknowledged by precisely one.
+Interrupt capabilities (described in the next section) separate the permission to wait and the permission to acknowledge and it is good practice to ensure that the permission to acknowledge a specific interrupt is given to precisely one compartment.

 Interrupt capabilities
 ----------------------